Celebrate Crab Season in Sonoma County

-Dungeness Crab season runs from November 6, 2021 through June 30, 2022 off the Sonoma County coast, but winter is always the time locals go wild for crustaceans and get downright crabby.
+Dungeness Crab season typically runs from November through June off the Sonoma County coast, but winter is always the time locals go wild for crustaceans and get downright crabby.
 Crab festivals pop up, families go crabbing off the end of piers, and others book space on a crabbing party boat out of Bodega Bay.

 Want to get crabby yourself?
 Here are a few suggestions: